Review | Samsung’s new S10 and Galaxy Fold do some awesomely strange things with screens

 There’s a hole new look about Samsung’s Galaxy S10.

-I got to spend a little time with the $750-and-up S10 ahead of its unveiling Wednesday, an annual ritual that’s become as much about marketing upgrades as showcasing new technology.
+I got to spend a little time with the $750-and-up S10 ahead of its unveiling Wednesday, an annual ritual that has become as much about marketing upgrades as showcasing new technology.
 Samsung’s goal: make other smartphones look dated.

 But in the meantime, the S10 succeeds at making a statement.
 Samsung hasn’t ever had Apple’s luxury sensibility, even though this year’s model is available in high-end ceramic finishes at prices well over $1,000.
 Samsung’s advantage is hardware engineering — doing awesomely strange things with screens and squeezing more tech into less space.